 Was sparkling wine first produced in Limoux or Champagne?
-There is written evidence dating back to the 1500s that the monks of Saint-Hilaire Abbey near Limoux first discovered how to make sparkling wine.
+Written evidence that dates back to the 1500s provides evidence that the monks of Saint-Hilaire Abbey near Limoux first discovered how to make sparkling wine.
 The English are credited with perfecting the method of second fermentation in the bottle.
-It’s hard to know but one this is true, the world sparkling wine.
+Which is true?
+I don’t think we will ever know.

-Sparkling wine is made in a wide array of styles, from extra dry to sweet, and there are several methods of production.
-Additionally, there are quite a few different varietals used to make sparkling wine, however, what kind of grapes are used will be dictated by the region where the wine is produced.
+Sparkling wine is produced around the world in a variety of styles, from extra dry to sweet.
+Different methods of production distinguish these wines, as well as the grape varietals used.
+The varietals used will be dictated by the region where the wine is produced.

 How Sparkling Wine Is Made